-Products Included Approved Grade Levels Approved Installation Methods All Engineered Hardwood Plywood Tongue and Groove On Grade.
-Nail/Cleat/Staple or Above Grade.
-Full Spread Glue.
-Below Grade Residential Only: Floating with Joint Glue
+Products Included Approved Grade Levels Approved Installation Method All Engineered Hardwood HDF Above Grade.
+Primary Method: Floating. with click lock/drop lock joints.
+On Grade.
+Optional Method: Full Spread Glue.
+Below Grade

 CALIFORNIA RESIDENTS

 WARNING: This product can expose you to formaldehyde gas which is known to the State of California to cause cancer.
 For more information, go to www.P65Warnings.ca.gov.